John C. Calhoun’s Misunderstood Justification for American Slavery

 To be fair, it’s hard to blame academics for not giving consideration to an argument that justified the single most reprehensible thing they can think of, which was the enslavement of other human beings.
 And not just any human beings — black human beings, who are still widely believed by academics to be oppressed by a faceless and all-powerful deity dubbed “systemic racism.”
 Needless to say, any discussion that includes black people except as their roles as blameless victims can’t be entertained, even if that discussion is about the arguments made by a man who has been dead for nearly 200 years.

-But the historical reality is that Calhoun’s argument for slavery as a “positive good” wasn’t based on his desire to dominate over an “inferior” species, as some academics have postulated.3 In fact, Calhoun adamantly opposed abortion in the abstract.
+But the historical reality is that Calhoun’s argument for slavery as a “positive good” wasn’t based on his desire to dominate over an “inferior” species, as some academics have postulated.3 In fact, Calhoun adamantly opposed slavery in the abstract.
 The “positive good” speech exists because Calhoun was accused by William Rives of supporting the general abstract idea of slavery.
 Rives, being from Virginia, supported the institution of slavery in America, but he still believed it was evil.
 Calhoun’s speech was meant to clarify that he didn’t support American slavery because he liked the concept of enslaving other human beings, but because slavery in America benefitted all parties involved.
 That context is ironically missing from most academic discussion surrounding the “positive good” speech.

 Calhoun’s argument boiled down to the fact that black people, white people, and the entire Union, were better off with slavery than without slavery.
 Calhoun wasn’t arguing whether or not slavery was moral.
 According to Calhoun, it was simply an empirical fact that slavery was “good.”